-A RENOWNED FAMILY WINE ESTATE IN SOUTH TYROL
+A RENOWNED FAMILY WINE ESTATE IN ALTO ADIGE

 Weingut-Tenuta J. Hofstätter is located in Tramin-Termeno right on the bustling village square along site the city hall, bar, and church where Josef Hofstätter began making wines a good one hundred years ago.
 Family Foradori Hofstätter now operates the wine estate backed by four generations of accumulated experience, particularly with demanding varieties like Pinot Noir and Gewürztraminer.
 These are the signature wines of the estate and the region along with the other local varieties Lagrein, Pinot Blanc, and Vernatsch.
 The size of the vineyard area still allows J. Hofstätter to largely practice manual cultivation except where best technology is worthwhile.
 The cellars are highly modern and make gentle vinification and perfectly tempered storage of the wines possible.

 “Historic substance should be made state of the art with respect yet decisiveness” – Martin Foradori Hofstätter’s credo takes shape in architectural innovations.
 The result is an architecture that is extraordinary without being pompous.